Chiragwala/javascript-learning/README.md

 # javascript-learning
-a code repo for javascript
+a code repository for javascript